Kansas City vs Orlando

 Which city has higher STR taxes — Kansas City or Orlando?

 Kansas City charges 7.5% Transient Guest Tax + sales tax, while Orlando charges 12.5% (6% state + 6% county tourist dev. + 0.5% city).
-Compare the full breakdown in the table above.
+Notably, Orlando benefits from automatic platform tax collection, while hosts in Kansas City must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?